Quick answer

 What Is a Buyer Persona?

-A buyer persona is a semi-fictional representation of your ideal customer based on research and data — their role, goals, challenges, and how they make decisions.
-If you're asking what a buyer persona is: it's the profile that helps you tailor your value proposition, discovery questions, and messaging to the person you're selling to.
+A buyer persona is a semi-fictional representation of your ideal customer, their role, goals, challenges, and how they make decisions, built from research and customer data.
+Personas help reps tailor their value proposition, discovery questions, and messaging to the specific person they're selling to.

 Buyer Persona Definition